CLCStriders/striders/pages/membership.md

 [Our membership renewable annually on 1st April and is available to be purchased online via Entry Central.]

-Alternatively, please complete an <a href="/assets/clc-striders-membership-form.pdf">membership form and either post to the Club Secretary or hand it to any committee member at a training night.
+Alternatively, please complete an <a href="/assets/clc-striders-membership-form.pdf">membership form</a> and either post to the Club Secretary or hand it to any committee member at a training night.